 Inaction is often the result of confusion.
 Where confusion thrives, inaction will blossom.
 You can make the client confused and unable to act by the kind of consulting proposal that you write.
 A good proposal should be as clear as daylight in the desert.
 In fact, the content should reflect the points that you already agreed with the client, especially when you discussed the issues at length in a previous meeting or session.

 Also, never forget or underrate the importance of proper structure.
 The kind of proposal that attracts and captures new clients is one that’s structured properly.
-Follow a clear, sensible structure for all proposals you write marketing your expertise as a management consultant.
-There is room for creativity.
-You can add or subtract some sections depending on the kind of client you’re reaching out to.
+So, follow a clear, sensible structure for all proposals you write marketing your expertise as a management consultant.
+Even so, there is room for creativity.
+You don’t have to stick to the same management consulting proposal format.
+You can always add or subtract some sections depending on the kind of client you’re reaching out to.